Whether your business is still new or well-established, large or small, you need to tell people about it, and that means advertising.

 34. Send cold emails

 While many people are wary of sending cold emails for fear of appearing spammy, when done well they can work — and they don’t cost a cent.
-What’s important is to personalize your message and keep it short, actionable and valuable: how can you help solve their problem?
+What’s important is to personalize your message, add a link to allow prospects to easily book a call with you, and keep it short, actionable and valuable: how can you help solve their problem?

 35. Open up your office